The Health Insurance Marketplace & People with Diabetes

 Before open enrollment starts, you should get a notice from your plan about renewing your coverage.
 Open enrollment provides a new opportunity to compare other plans available to you and make sure you are getting all the financial assistance you qualify for.
 During this time, you should contact the Marketplace to make sure you are still getting the right amount of tax credit to buy a plan and see if you are enrolled in the best plan for you.
 Since health plans and plan prices change every year, you may find a new plan that meets your needs and is more affordable.
 Each year, plans can change their drug formulary (list of covered drugs) and/or network of health care providers so be sure to double check that your drugs and health care providers will still be covered and what it will cost you if you want to stay in the same plan.

-In 2016, Marketplaces in most states will have online tools to help you see which doctors are covered in plans and whether a health plan covers a particular prescription drug.
+Starting in 2016, Marketplaces in most states will have online tools to help you see which doctors are covered in plans and whether a health plan covers a particular prescription drug.
 Visit www.healthcare.gov to search for plans available to you in your state’s Marketplace.

 Do I Have to Have Health Insurance?